-English as a Second Language (ESL) is designed for students whose native language is not English.
-The program focuses on addressing English for life skills, such as filling out various forms, seeking medical attention, or helping parents of young children to navigate the public school system.
-ESL classes give students the opportunity to increase their level of communication with emphasis on speaking, listening, reading and writing skills.
-Instructors also assist students in pre-employment preparation, community interaction, cultural enrichment, and professional and academic advancement.
+English as a Second Language (ESL) is designed for persons whose native language is not English.
+The program focuses on English for life skills, such as filling out forms or seeking medical attention, and helps parents navigate the public school system.
+ESL classes encourage participants to improve their level of communication, with emphasis on speaking, listening, reading, and writing skills.
+Instructors assist students in pre-employment preparation, community interaction, cultural enrichment, and professional and academic advancement.

-ESL classes are offered free of charge at the Adult Education Center and various locations throughout the county.
-Students may enroll at any location until the classes are full.
+ESL classes are offered free of charge at the Adult Education Center and at various locations throughout the county.